Graduate Certificate in Teaching Writing

 The teaching of writing is playing an increasingly important role in the college curriculum.
 The Graduate Certificate in Teaching Writing prepares doctoral students to teach writing-intensive seminars at the undergraduate level.

 Doctoral students who complete the Graduate Certificate in Teaching Writing program receive extensive mentored training and teaching experience, giving them an expertise that is valued across a range of fields.
 The spring prior to their first semester of teaching, they complete a 2-credit seminar in the teaching of writing (WR 698).
 In their first semester of teaching, they also take a 2-credit teaching practicum (WR 699) and receive professional development and supervision, which continues each semester they teach.
-They are responsible for teaching two writing seminars, which they design in consultation with the Writing Program’s directors.
-They also attend at least one four-session Writing Program faculty seminar.
-Writing Program faculty seminar explore various topics related to writing and writing pedagogy.
+They are responsible for teaching two writing seminars, which they design in consultation with the Writing Program’s directors and for participating in a mentoring group during their first year of teaching.
+They also attend at least one 4-session Writing Program faculty seminar.
+Writing Program faculty seminars explore various topics related to writing and writing pedagogy.

 - GRS WR 698 Teaching Composition